-Franco Gasperoni is a co-founder of AdaCore and has been involved with Ada both commercially and technically since 1991.
 Franco has an engineering degree from Mines ParisTech, France and a PhD in Computer Science from New York University, USA.
-While at Mines ParisTech, Franco worked on credit mechanisms and their potential instability with Maurice Allais, the French economics Nobel laureate.
+While in France, Franco worked on credit mechanisms and their potential instability with Maurice Allais, the French economics Nobel laureate.
 Franco has lectured and conducted research in computer science at New York University and Télécom ParisTech.
+The thread that weaves itself throughout Franco's work is the longstanding interest in social, economic, cybernetic, and engineering systems.